+(2.9)

-$$(2.9) N_t = N{Mt} + N{St}$$
+$$N_t = N{Mt} + N{St}$$

+.

 Household preferences continue to be given by equation (2.3).
-Additionally, the population growth function continues to be given by equation (2.5), and it displays the properties that the function has a large slope in the neighborhood of the pre-1700 consumption level and a slope near zero for large levels of consumption.
+Additionally, the population growth function continues to be given by equation (2.5), and it displays the properties that the function has a large positive slope in the neighborhood of the pre-1700 consumption level and a slope near zero for large levels of consumption.

-In their combined theory, Hansen and Prescott assume that the rate of TFP for the classical production function and the rate of TFP for the modern economic growth production function are each constant over time.
+In their combined theory, Hansen and Prescott assume that the growth rate of TFP for the traditional production function and the growth rate of TFP for the modern economic growth production function are each constant over time.
 We deviate from Hansen and Prescott on this dimension.
 Although we maintain their assumption that the rate of TFP growth associated with the traditional technology is constant, we assume that the rate of TFP growth associated with the modern growth technology increases over time, converging asymptotically to the modern growth rate.
-We make this alternative assumption in light of the historical evidence on technological change and the empirical counterparts of the two production functions.
+We make this alternative assumption in light of the empirical counterparts of the two production functions and the historical evidence on technological change.

 The empirical counterpart of the classical production function is a traditional technology for producing goods and services that is most commonly associated with the family farm.
 A key feature of this production technology is that it is based on the use of land in the production of hand tools and organic energy sources.
-For this technology, the historical record shows gradual improvements in these methods over the last 2,000 years at a roughly constant rate change.10 The empirical counterpart of the modern growth production function is a modern technology that is most commonly associated with the factory.11 A key feature of this technology is that it uses machines driven by inanimate sources of energy.
+For this technology, the historical record shows gradual improvements in these methods over the last 2,000 years at a roughly constant rate of change.
+The empirical counterpart of the modern growth production function is a modern technology that is most commonly associated with the factory.
+A key feature of this technology is that it uses machines driven by inanimate sources of energy.
 For this technology, the historical record suggests modest growth in the eighteenth century, followed by much higher growth in the nineteenth and twentieth centuries.
+Lighting, communication, and transportation were important areas where this accelerating pattern occurred.
 Consequently, a more plausible assumption is that the growth of TFP associated with the modern production function increased slowly after 1700 and converged to the rate associated with the modern growth era shortly after 1900.

-10 The exception to this constant rate of growth might be the Green Revolution in the middle of the twentieth century, where the introduction of new seed varieties resulted in large increases in farm yields associated with traditional farming methods.
+&lt;sup>10 The exception to this constant rate of growth might be the Green Revolution in the middle of the twentieth century, where the introduction of new seed varieties resulted in large increases in farm yields associated with traditional farming methods.

-We emphasize that traditional production occurs in household production units with most of the resources being allocated to producing household consumption and only a limited amount to trade.
-There was little scope for people working in these sectors to develop more efficient production methods.
-Rapid increases in productivity occurred only when goods developed in the industrial sector were introduced in farming.
+We emphasize that the traditional sector should not be thought of as primarily the agricultural sector, though most outputs of this sector are agricultural products.
+What characterizes the traditional sector is that the household is the producing unit and typically consumes much of what it produces.
+Sugar plantations in the Caribbean and cotton plantations in the United States were not part of the traditional sector.
+There was little incentive for people working in the traditional sector to develop more efficient production methods.
+Rapid increases in agricultural productivity occurred only when goods developed in the industrial sector were introduced in farming.
 The reaper and the tractor dramatically increased productivity on farms.
 Insecticides and fertilizers also contributed to productivity, as did the development of hybrid corn and new seeds.
 This is all well-documented by Johnson (2000).